 - Dust light fixtures, picture frames, molding and knickknacks.

-- Disinfect doorknobs and drawer handles throughout the home.
+- Clean doorknobs and drawer handles throughout the home.

 - Scrub the bathtub, shower, sink basins and of course the toilet.

 - Wipe down appliances

 - Change bed linens (if requested) and more – custom cleaning plans are available!

 If you have any special requests or only need help with certain cleaning tasks, talk to your local Molly Maid about your spring cleaning plan.
 It’s our goal to make your spring cleaning a breeze so you have more free time to spend however you’d like – probably by enjoying the nice weather!

 If you’re ready to roll up your sleeves, here are some spring cleaning tips to make the job a little less grueling.